|

 an oscillating magnetic wave.
 And it happens that

-the microwave radiation we use in microwave ovens
+the microwave radiation we use in microwave

-has a magnetic component with precisely the right
+ovens has a magnetic component with precisely

-and the microwaves start flowing.
-The microwaves
+microwave oven, and the microwaves start flowing.

-cause the water molecules to start oscillating,
+The microwaves cause the water molecules to start

-and this oscillation heats up the glass of water.
+oscillating, and this oscillation heats up the

 The microwaves don't make molecules move

-around and heat up like UV radiation would, but it
+around and heat up like UV radiation would, but

-dipoles oscillate.
-As a result, microwaves only
+water dipoles oscillate.
+As a result,

-Easy-Bake oven with a strong lightbulb in it will
+kid sister's Easy-Bake oven with a strong

-heat up the brick, but it's going to take a lot
+lightbulb in it will heat up the brick, but it's

-longer to boil a glass of water!
+going to take a lot longer to boil a glass of

-plasma-related phase changes.
+for plasma-related phase changes.
 On the one hand

 this makes sense, because things don't change back